sudomesh/disaster-radio-nodemcu/README.md

 The latest version of the NodeMCU firmware sends the DNS server DHCP option correctly as the board's own IP.
 If this ever changes, then we can re-enable it by adding "#define USE_DNS 1" in "app/include/lwip/app/dhcpserver.h".

-# ToDo

-* Add communication with RN2903 via UART NodeMCU module
-* Add CSS and JS inlining so initial load is only one file
-* DNS server seems slow to respond to first request?
-* Make DNS server only respond to requests for a specified hostname
-* Figure out how to set TxPower to 19.5 dBm (apparently NodeMCU per default maxes out at 17 dBm)

 # ESP32